Kurento/kurento/source/tutorials/java/tutorial-8-player.rst

 Of course, this is a very minimal app that demonstrates what you can do with Kurento, but you can build more interesting apps with this framework.
-If you didn't take a look to :doc:`Tutorials section <Tutorials>`, please do it now to see powerful multimedia web applications that can be built with Kurento.
+If you didn't take a look to :doc:`Tutorials section <../../tutorials>`, please do it now to see powerful multimedia web applications that can be built with Kurento.

 Connecting media elements
 =========================